gatewayd-io/gatewayd-plugin-cache/README.md

 # gatewayd-plugin-cache

 GatewayD plugin for caching query results.
+For more information, see the [docs](https://gatewayd.io/docs/plugins/gatewayd-plugin-cache) for this plugin.

 ## Features